What I Learned From My Summer Trip – Halotherapy

-I decided last minute to take a trip to Romania, so I couldn’t resist to book a 5 day trip to a local balneotherapeutic resort in the Carpathian Alps of Transylvania.
+I decided last minute to take a trip to Romania, so I couldn’t resist booking a 5 day trip to a local balneotherapeutic resort in the Carpathian Alps of Transylvania.
 Romania has the most resorts of this sort compared to other European countries.
-The therapeutic salt water in the area is know for its curative properties for different aches and pains, as well as detoxification, considering that the lungs and the skin are two of the largest detoxification organ we have.
+The therapeutic saltwater in the area is known for its curative properties for different aches and pains, as well as detoxification, considering that the lungs and the skin are two of the largest detoxification organ we have.

 What is halotherapy?

 Salt is known to have a bactericidal and cleansing effect, partly due to its negatively charged ions.
 By breathing in the salt aerosols, the lungs detoxify and the immune system strengthens.
 Halotherapy is used to prevent as well as treat certain conditions.
 Doctors recommend it for:

 - respiratory problems, such as asthma, bronchitis, sinusitis, emphysema, ear and throat infections, sleep apnea

 - nervous system problems, such as stress, chronic fatigue, insomnia, depression, anxiety

 - skin problems such as eczema, psoriasis, acne, and dermatitis

 - digestive problems, including oral infections, such as thrush

 - endocrine problems, including thyroid issues and metabolic problems

 When in the salt mines, it was recommended to breathe through the nose and through the mouth, so that the mucosa of the mouth and throat can come in contact with aerosols as well.
 The size of the salt particles suspended in the air is between 0.1 and 0.9 microns.
 They stick to the skin or mucosa surface making the cellular membrane become more fluid and elastic, cleaning out any infection in the areas exposed to the aerosols.
 30 minutes is all that’s needed to get the benefits of sclerotherapy, but it doesn’t hurt to stay longer.